Thomas Wyatt Turner: Later life and death

 He retired in 1945 due to glaucoma.

-In 1976, at age 99, Turner was awarded an honorary doctorate by The Catholic University of America.
+In 1976, aged 99, Turner was awarded an honorary doctorate by The Catholic University of America.

-He died at the age of 101 in 1978, 36 days after celebrating his birthday.
+He died in 1978, 36 days after turning 101.

 Personal life

 His first wife was Laura Miller.
 In 1936, he married Louise Wright.

 Turner was active in Catholic organizations and in societies for the advancement of African-Americans.
-He remained a loyal member the Church despite suffering discrimination; he wrote of being asked to move to the back of the church when attending Mass in St. Louis in 1926.
+He remained a loyal member of the Church despite suffering discrimination; he wrote of being asked to move to the back of the church when attending Mass in St. Louis in 1926.

 Legacy

 His papers and unpublished autobiography were among the Turner Papers at the Moorland–Spingarn Research Center as of 1988.
 His memoir was published independently in 2018.

 In 1976, the National Office for Black Catholics (NOBC) began awarding the annual Dr. Thomas Wyatt Turner Award for work towards equal rights.

-In 1978 the Hampton Institute named its new natural sciences building Turner Hall.
+In 1978, the Hampton Institute named its new natural sciences building Turner Hall.

 The Cornell Graduate School created the Turner Kittrell Medal of Honor for alumni who have made significant national or international contributions to the advancement of diversity, inclusion and equity in academia, industry or the public sector.
 The first award was in 2017.